 - Cook County Department of Public Health – Coronavirus

 The Illinois Novel Coronavirus Hotline is (800) 889-3931 and is available 24-hours a day.
 E-mails can be sent to firstname.lastname@example.org.

 Tips for calling 9-1-1 to Protect the Community and First Responders from COVID-19

 Protecting the community and our paramedics and firefighters are paramount during the COVID-19 pandemic.
 Our 9-1-1 dispatchers will be asking the following questions of any caller requesting a service that requires face-to-face contact.

-- Does the patient or anyone on scene have a fever, cough, or trouble breathing?
+- Does the patient or anyone on the scene have a fever, cough, or trouble breathing?